selfishprimate/gerillass-docs/content/docs/latest/text-selection.md

 # Text Selection

 {{< featured type="Mixin" name="text-selection" >}}
-This Sass mixin helps you to style the portion of a text (or element) that is selected by a user.
+**Text Selection** Sass mixin helps you to style the portion of a text (or element) that is selected by a user.
 {{< /featured >}}

 ## Arguments